SAP Policy for Financial Aid Recipients

 Federal regulations require institutions of higher education to establish minimum standards of satisfactory academic progress (SAP) for students receiving federal aid.
 All college course work must be considered, regardless of whether the student received federal financial aid at the time.

 Financial aid at Lynchburg College is awarded to students for the entire academic year or summer session.
-If an aid recipient’s grade point average falls below the minimum standards during the award year, the recipient will be warned and placed on financial aid warning for the subsequent semester or school term.
+If an aid recipient’s grade point average falls below the minimum standards during the award year, the recipient will be placed on financial aid warning for the subsequent semester or school term.

 If a student on warning fails to meet the standards of satisfactory academic progress outlined below, the student will be ineligible for financial aid for the subsequent enrollment period and will not receive consideration for aid again until the standards have been met.